On Embeddings for Numerical Features in Tabular Deep Learning: Introduction

 Specifically, we describe two different building blocks suitable for constructing embeddings for numerical features.
-The first one is a piecewise linear encoding that produces alternative initial representations for the original scalar values and is based on feature binning, a long-existing preprocessing technique \cite{discretization-review}.
-The second one relies on periodic activation functions, which is inspired by their usage in implicit neural representations \cite{nerf,fourier-features,siren} and positional encodings in NLP and CV tasks \cite{transformer,learnable-fourier}.
-We observe that DL models equipped with our embedding schemes successfully compete with GBDT on the established GBTD-friendly benchmarks and achieve the new state-of-the-art of tabular DL.
+The first one is a piecewise linear encoding that produces alternative initial representations for the original scalar values and is based on feature binning, a long-existing preprocessing technique \citep{discretization-review}.
+The second one relies on periodic activation functions, which is inspired by their usage in implicit neural representations \citep{nerf,fourier-features,siren}, NLP \citep{transformer,dice} and CV tasks \citep{learnable-fourier}.
+The first approach is simple, interpretable and non-differentiable, while the second demonstrates better results on average.
+We observe that DL models equipped with our embedding schemes successfully compete with GBDT on GBDT-friendly benchmarks and achieve the new state-of-the-art on tabular DL.

 As another important finding, we demonstrate that the step of embedding the numerical features is universally beneficial for different deep architectures, not only for Transformer-like ones.
 In particular, we show, that after proper embeddings, simple MLP-like architectures often provide the performance comparable to the state-of-the-art attention-based models.
 Overall, our work demonstrates the large impact of the embeddings of numerical features on the tabular DL performance and shows the potential of investigating more advanced embedding schemes in future research.